 The above all apart from this: Paul was bar none one of the most courageous persons one can meet historically by any scale of measurement.
 And yet his life demonstrated repeated transcending of horrific “slings and arrows of outrageous fortune” most of us would be hopelessly buried under . . .

 Oh: And he is my lifelong hero!
 So please for my sake tread carefully.

 I have a passionate interest in the apostle Paul.
 Many people think this passion is unusual because I am a Jew not a Christian.
 What’s more, I like to think of myself as a feminist.
 What’s a nice Jewish feminist doing studying the apostle Paul?
 After all, from a Jewish perspective, Paul is a heretic who had a demented view of Judaism.
 From a feminist perspective, Paul is an ally of Christian conservatives who wish to keep women in a subordinate position to men.

 Nevertheless, my interest derives naturally from my professional commitments.
-I am a Jewish New Testament scholar who teaches in a Christian seminary,(1) [The Iliff School of Theology, a seminary of the United Methodist Church in Denver, Colorado.] and, after some years of studying and teaching Paul, I have come to the conclusion that Paul was a committed, well-intentioned Jew, even if the subsequent uses of his teachings were abominable where Jews and women are concerned…
+I am a Jewish New Testament scholar who teaches in a Christian seminary,. and, after some years of studying and teaching Paul, I have come to the conclusion that Paul was a committed, well-intentioned Jew, even if the subsequent uses of his teachings were abominable where Jews and women are concerned…

 Please click on: Is Paul the Father of Misogyny and Antisemitism?